sorelmitra/learn/README.md

 Build a demo app that offers a mobile chat platform where visitors can discuss with a chat bot and a web app where chat bot owners can administer their bots.

-This platform will have 3 apps:
+This platform will have 5 components:

+* **SampleBot Service**.
+This is a Web Service that implements a simple bot.
+Functions TBD.
-* **ChatBot Administration App**.
-This is a web app where chat bot owners can create accounts and configure one of the supported bots, including: connection to one of the supported channels, intent recognition and responses
+* **SampleBot Admin**.
+This is a web app where chat bot owners can create accounts and configure SampleBot, including: connection to one of the supported communication channels, intent recognition and responses
-* **ChatBot App**.
-This is a chat bot RESTful API that aggregates various bots and can be configured from the chat bot admin app and called from anywhere
+* **ChatBot API**.
+This is a chat bot RESTful API that serves as an interface for talking to various bots (for now only SampleBot).
+It allows sending a message to a bot and getting the bot response
+* **Chat API**.
+This is a chat RESTful API that allows posting messages and getting notifications when messages are posted
 * **Chat App**.
-This is a mobile app where the visitors talk to the bot
+This is a mobile app where the visitors can write messages and read messages posted by other chat members

 Additionally, this platform will conform to the following constraints (initially it is enough if we at least *design* for it):